 To foster collaborations across the university, the Dow Sustainability Fellows Program invites Letters of Intent for the Distinguished Awards Competition.

-- November 18th: Semi-finalist teams present a summary of their proposal to a panel of experts via Zoom (all presentations will be recorded)
+- All semi-finalist teams present a summary of their proposal to a panel of experts in late December or early January.

-The Dow Distinguished Awards Competition is open to U-M Ann Arbor campus, graduate-level student teams.
-The Awards Competition is intended to engage the broader U-M community and is open to students NOT participating in the Dow Fellows Program.
+The Dow Distinguished Awards Competition is open to U-M Ann Arbor campus graduate-level student teams.
+The Awards Competition is intended to engage the broader U-M community and is open to students NOT participating in the Dow Fellows Program, including student nominees and Fellows alumni.
 Proposals must include a project plan and a budget developed in partnership with a project partner external to U-M and U-M Faculty Advisor.

 All project teams must: